jpedro/jpedro.github.io/companies.md

 When a company is young, it's often chaotic.
 With the founders doing a bit of everything.

 There's no need for "processes".
-The decision process can be discussion between 2 people.
-Sometimes, just in one.
+The decision process can be a discussion between 2 people.
+Sometimes, it's just inside one head.

-There is no time either.
+There is no time for it either.

 **Time to market** is the most critical metric here.
 So, make it work.
 THEN make it pretty and make it fast.